There are essentially four circumstances in which the Pennsylvania courts will grant a divorce:

-As mentioned, the first thing you’ll want to do is assure that you have all the important martial issues settled and that you’ve reached the two-year mark of living separately and apart.
+As mentioned, the first thing you’ll want to do is assure that you have all the important martial issues settled and that you’ve reached the one year mark of living separately and apart.

-After those conditions have been met, and provided you meet Pennsylvania’s six-month residency requirement, the general process of getting a two-year separation divorce is as follows:
+After those conditions have been met, and provided you meet Pennsylvania’s six-month residency requirement, the general process of getting a one year separation divorce is as follows:

 - Sign an affidavit that states you’ve lived separately and apart from your spouse for at least two years.